DheerajKN/JS-FullStack-Generator/README.md

 > [inside-folder-where-boilerplate-is-created] \$ node express-view-generator/index.js --route=phone

-## NPM Commands

-- Development: `npm start` that runs view Component on webpack-dev-server for live reload and hot reload functionality in 3000 along with Express at 8080
-- Production: `npm run build` that runs view Component on Express Server at 8080

-## Other Functionality (in development)

 - --db: This would download mongoose and create initial setup files for connection with database along with sample user table with validation fields

 > [directory-where-you-want-create-boilerplate] \$ node express-view-generator/index.js <project-name> --db